 March 7 brings the summit to a dynamic close.
 The morning features research presentation sessions and creative engagements.
 In room 376, Professor Grace Gallagher and student collaborators will lead, “Dancing for Climate Action,” while in room 386, Louise Jennings, Knobloch, Tamanda Chabvuta and Silvia Terol will present, “Creating the Civics Classroom: How to Build a Pedagogy for Critical Youth Engagement.”

-A session with NCAA President Charlie Baker, scheduled from 10-11:30 a.m. in Ballroom D, promises additional insights.
-Closing out the summit are three student-focused events: “Ramplify: Community Engagement in Action” in the Never No Summer Ballroom; “Code vs. Consequence: The Tech & Policy Debate on Misinformation and Social Media” in room 390 and “Student Impact and Local Action Simulation” in room 386.
+A session with NCAA President Charlie Baker, hosted by CSU President Amy Parsons, is scheduled to happen from 10-11:30 a.m. in Ballroom D and promises additional insights.
+Closing out the summit are three student-focused events: “Ramplify: Community Engagement in Action” in the Never No Summer Ballroom; “Code vs. Consequence: The Tech & Policy Debate on Misinformation and Social Media” in room 390; and “Student Impact and Local Action Simulation” in room 386.

 Reach Riley Paling at news@collegian.com or on Twitter @rileypaling.